Maximize Your Body Clock: Tips to Regulate Your Circadian Rhythm

 The rapid eye movement [REM] sleep, indicative of dreaming, repeats in cycles of 90 – 120 minutes during sleep.
 But what is now known is that this cycle is not restricted to only sleep but also goes on through the day, in a milder form.
 During our working hours there are moments when we feel tired and, even if we don’t find time to rest, we yawn, stare into vacuum, look lost and spacey, absorbed in reverie, oblivious to the surroundings.
 This state may last for 20 minutes or less and it repeats every 90 – 120 minutes—much like the REM sleep in night.
 This daytime mind clock is called the ultradian clock.

 Researchers are exploring if this 20-minute trough of the ultradian daytime cycles is a theta brain wave state of creativity in which great discoveries are done and great works of art are produced.
 There are indications, that the 20-minute trough between two ultradian cycles is a healing time for our mind.
 If we ignore it, crush it with stimulants such as coffee and sugar, accidents can occur.
 Typically, these happen at the workplace.
 And, if we habitually suppress these states, it leads to chronic illness.
-The top brain in theoretical physics, Stephen Hawking, takes a 20-minute rest after each 90 – 120 minute work time.
-You’d say that he can afford the rest; he is after all the Stephen Hawking.
+The top brain in theoretical physics, Stephen Hawking, took a 20-minute rest after each 90 – 120 minute work time.
+You’d say that he could afford the rest; he was, after all, “the Stephen Hawking”.
 Nevertheless, we, especially the workaholics among us, should take at least two or three periods of a 20-minute rest through the day.
 Just lie down [or sit] with your eyes closed.

 This was first published in the May 2013 issue of Complete Wellbeing.